scottwesley31/Election_Analysis/README.md

 ### Election-Audit Results:

 #### Total Votes
 A total of 369,711 votes were cast in this congressional election.
-This value was calculated by having the code read the election_results.csv file, skipping over the header, initializing a "total_votes" variable to zero, and incrementing this variable by 1 for every row.
+This value was calculated by having the code read the election_results.csv file, skipping over the header, initializing a `total_votes` variable to zero, and incrementing this variable by 1 for every row.

 ![image](https://user-images.githubusercontent.com/107309793/177759468-7730311f-91af-47ad-8d13-9d050105aa40.png)